 of the principles involved and the evidence of the inference.

 As for b), what is known by experience, even though a person does not experience every single individual case, but only a great many,

-nor does he experience them at all times but only frequently, still he knows infallibly that it always goes such and such a way and holds for all instances of such a thing --- as boiling water, for example, and ice cubes --- as it would be what it is in itself.
+nor does he experience them at all times but only frequently, still he knows infallibly that it always goes such and such a way and holds for all instances of such a thing -- as boiling water, for example, or ice cubes -- as nature would be what it is in itself.

 He knows this in virtue of comparison that "whatever occurs in a great many instances by a cause that is not free is the natural effect of that cause".
 The intellect knows this proposition even if the terms would be derived from erring senses, "because a cause

 that does not act freely cannot in most instances produce an effect that is the very opposite of what it is ordained by its form to produce".-26

 The chance cause, however, in contrast, is ordained

 either to produce or not produce the opposite of the chance effect at random.
 But everything does not happen by chance, of course.
 That would be absurd and worse than a motorcycle sidecar that keeps falling off in a movie; and if something occurs frequently

 enough, it is reasonable to know that it is not coming about by chance; and its cause, therefore, will be a naturally determined cause if it is not a free agent.